Food Stories That Connect Women Across Borders in 2026

 Food, Migration, and the Reinvention of Home

-Health, Well-Being, and the Feminist Rethinking of Nutrition
+Health, Well-Being, and a Feminist Rethinking of Nutrition

 Beauty, Glamour, and the Aesthetics of the Plate